paissaheavyindustries/Telesto/README.md

 `line`: Draw a line
 `circle`: Draw a circle

+#### Properties generic to all doodles

+`name`: Name of the doodle
+`type`: Type of the doodle
+`r`: Color red component (0.0 - 1.0), supports numeric expressions `g`: Color green component (0.0 - 1.0), supports numeric expressions `b`: Color blue component (0.0 - 1.0), supports numeric expressions `a`: Color alpha component (0.0 - 1.0), supports numeric expressions `expiresin`: Number of milliseconds the doodle is alive

 #### Text doodle

 #### Line doodle

+`thickness`: Thickness of the line
+`start`: Start coordinate of the line (scroll down for coordinate specifications) `end`: End coordinate of the line (scroll down for coordinate specifications)

+This example would draw a blinking line from the nearest summoning bell to the nearest market board: `{ "version": 1, "id": 123456, "type": "EnableDoodle", "payload": { "name": "meow", "type": "line", "r": "1", "g": "1", "thickness": "3", "a": "abs(sin(${_systemtimems} / 100.0))", "start": { "coords": "entity", "name": "Summoning Bell" }, "end": { "coords": "entity", "name": "Market Board" } } }`

 #### Circle doodle

+`radius`: Radius of the circle
+`filled`: Determines if the circle is filled (`true`) or not (`false`) `position`: Center coordinate of the circle (scroll down for coordinate specifications)

+This example would draw a circle at the bottom of the nearest market board: `{ "version": 1, "id": 123456, "type": "EnableDoodle", "payload": { "name": "meow3", "type": "circle", "r": "1", "g": "1", "expiresin": "1000000", "radius": "20", "position": { "coords": "entity", "name": "Market Board" } } }`

 ### Coordinate specification